Abrasive Wheels Cork: online training and instant certification.

 powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) available in Cork workplaces

-While proper technique is essential, many Cork employers also provide powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) to reduce work-at-height risks.
+While proper technique is essential, many Cork employers also provide powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) to reduce abrasive wheel risks.
 Our training covers the correct use of common equipment including:

 - bench or pedestal grinders - Manual and powered bench or pedestal grinders for moving palletised goods in warehouses and logistics operations.